 Everyone has different opinions on that topic.

-The Annual Party this year will be in the first week of November, when the Garden will be at its best.
-It is not a birthday party, but I cannot prevent reaching 92 this year.
+The Annual Party this year will be in the first week of November, when the garden will be at its best.
+It is not a birthday party, but I hope to reach 93 this year.

 Usually, there is a spare bed at my house, for travellers and friends’ short stay.
 Warning of arrival is required by my very fierce housekeeper.